MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-azure-ad-b2c-provider.md

 - **Authority** - The issuer URL defined in the metadata of the sign-up and sign-in policy user flow.​
 <br> To get the issuer URL:

-   1. Open the sign-up and sign-in user flow you created in [step 1](#step-1---configure-the-azure-active-directory-b2c-application).
+   1. Open the sign-up and sign-in user flow you created [earlier](#configure-the-azure-active-directory-b2c-application).
 For this step, you need to go to the Azure AD B2C tenant on [Azure portal](https://portal.azure.com).

         ![Select the user flow](media/use-simplified-authentication-configuration/user-flow.png "Select the user flow")